cloudevents/spec/http-webhook.md

 delivery of events and nevertheless handles the HTTP OPTIONS method, the existing response ought not to be interpreted as consent, and therefore the handshake cannot rely on status codes.
-If the delivery target otherwise does not handle the HTTP OPTIONS method, it should respond with HTTP status code 405, as if OPTIONS were not supported.
+If the delivery target otherwise does not handle the HTTP OPTIONS method, it SHOULD respond with HTTP status code 405, as if OPTIONS were not supported.

 The OPTIONS response SHOULD include the [Allow][Allow] header indicating the